Actions

 Some filter actions can be configured to require a selection before rendering an element.
 You can enable the Render only when filtered option when configuring a filter action to add focus and context to a target element.
 When enabled, the target element doesn't render the target visualization until a selection is made on the source.
 The message displayed on an element that requires a selection can be configured in the target element's general settings.

-The following table summarizes which elements can be the source of actions and which can be targets in either the desktop or mobile view.
-Some dashboard elements, such as a map legend and rich text, can be neither the source nor the target of an action and are not listed here.
+The following table summarizes which elements can be the source of actions and which can be action targets.
+Some dashboard elements, such as a map legend and rich text, can be neither the source nor the target of an action and are not listed below.

 Dashboard element Action source Action target